 Important Notes on SISE Courses

-- SISE 2010 includes a mandatory 20 hour service-learning component, regardless if students have completed their Tulane service-learning requirement.
-There are no exceptions to this requirement.
+- SISE 2010 includes a mandatory 20-hour service-learning component, even if students have completed their service-learning requirement.

-- The one credit Senior Seminar must be taken simultaneously with a SISE approved elective.
+- The one credit Senior Seminar must be taken concurrently with a SISE-approved elective after all other courses are completed.

 Other Courses Offered